burrito-elixir/burrito/README.md

 * `./my-binary maintenance uninstall` - Will prompt to uninstall the unpacked payload on the host machine.

+* `./my-binary maintenance directory`- Will print the path to the installation directory for the unpacked payload on the host machine.

+* `./my-binary maintenance meta` - Will print the metadata for binary.

 ## Advanced Build Configuration

 #### Build Steps and Phases